 Appeals can be made online via our Appeal Penalty Waiver digital service at mytax.iras.gov.sg.

-You will need the following information to complete the appeal for waiver of penalty request online.
+To complete the appeal for waiver of penalty request online, you will need the following information:

 Appeals will only be considered if:

-1. Your business has submitted the outstanding GST returns; and
+1. You have submitted the outstanding GST returns; and

-2. Your business has paid all the overdue GST*; and
+2. You have paid all the overdue GST*; and

-3. Your business has filed its GST returns on time for the past 2 years.
+3. You have filed your GST returns on time for the past 2 years.

 *Payment must be reflected in your tax account.
 You can refer to GST payments for the various payment modes and processing times.

-If you repeatedly fail to file your GST returns, a summons may be issued to your business and/or persons responsible for running of the business to attend Court on a specified date.
+If you repeatedly fail to file your GST returns, a Notice to Attend Court/ Summons may be issued to your business and/or persons responsible for running of the business.

-If you do not wish to attend Court, you must do all of the following actions at least 1 week before the Court date:
+The notice will specify a court date.
+To avoid attending court, you must complete all of the following actions at least one week before the specified date:

 Postponement of Court hearing

-If you need more time to file and/or pay the composition amount, you must attend Court on the Court date with a Letter of Authorisation to appeal for postponement.
+If you need more time to file and/or pay the composition amount, you must attend Court on the specified date indicated in the Notice to Attend Court/ Summons with a Letter of Authorisation to appeal for postponement.

 Attending Court

-Failure to attend Court will result in further legal actions taken against your business (i.e. a warrant of arrest may be issued against the sole-proprietor, partner or company director).
+Failure to attend Court will result in further legal actions taken against your business, potentially including the issuance of a warrant of arrest against the sole-proprietor, partner or company director.

-In Court, if convicted of the offence, your business may face a fine not exceeding $5,000 for each offence.
+Should your business be convicted of the offence in Court, your business may face a fine of up to $5,000 for each offence.

-You must still file the outstanding tax returns.
+You are still required to file the outstanding tax returns.
 Otherwise, further legal actions may be taken.

 Filing outstanding tax returns